Albin05/bebodywise-backend/README.md

 * Bcrypt is use to hash the password before we store it in the database.

-* Json web token is also use to generate a
+* JSON web token is also used to generate a user token which is been sent to the frontend.

 We have deployed the app on Heroku.